Budget 2021: Rishi Sunak unveils help for low paid, pubs and businesses

 - An extra £2.2bn for courts, prisons and probation services, including £500m to reduce courts backlogs

-- A cut in air passenger duty for internal UK flights
+- A cut in air passenger duty for internal UK flights - and a tax rise on "ultra long haul" flights

 - More support for industrial research and development